KasperHesse/chisel-cache/docs/notes.md

 ## Cache
 The initial cache design is a direct-mapped cache only supporting word-aligned access.
-But, it should hocalcpefully become a modular cache that supports N-way cache structure, as well as non-aligned memory accesses.
+But, it should hopefully become a modular cache that supports N-way cache structure, as well as non-aligned memory accesses.
 We'll see how difficult that is.

 Initial layout: